jhadden04/lichess-ratings-to-openings-analysis/README.md

 [results](https://thechessworld.com/articles/openings/chess-statistics-top-10-best-openings-for-white-and-black/) I could
 find were based on GMs.
 Unfortunately, [I](https://lichess.org/@/jhadden04) am not a GM, so this advice didn't really apply to me, so I had to go back to the drawing board.

-The solution was to use the [lichess database](https://database.lichess.org/) and parse 5000,000games and their openings and find the win percentage of each opening for each rating band.
+The solution was to use the [lichess database](https://database.lichess.org/) and parse 5,000,000 games and their openings and find the win percentage of each opening for each rating band.

 ### What is it?